chris17453/ddb/README.md

 - multiple points of integration (progromatic and cli)
 - sql is easy to work with, no coding required
 - the text file stays the same
+- wont break or affect anything that might use the file

 ## what are the technical benifits to using ddb?
-- it does not run as a service
+- it does not run as a service, nothing to maintain
 - it can run on any server with python 2.7>
 - low memory foot print. it reads data 1 line at a time
-- error handeling for bad data
-- event logging
-- ansible ready
 - eases the effort of data migration using sql
 - the text file does not change
 - accessibility of the text file doesnt change
 - ease of automation
+- error handeling for bad data
+- event logging

 ## how do i use it?